Covariate powered cross-weighted multiple testing: Discussion

-To avoid overfitting and the ensuing loss of type I error control, we use cross-weighting and split the hypotheses into $K$ folds, so that the weights fitted for one fold are independent of its p-values.
-This requires that there is no (or negligible) dependence between the p-values across folds.
-If, for a dataset at hand, this cannot be achieved by any available fold-splitting scheme, it is possibly better not to try to address the dependences at the level of the multiple testing procedure, but upstream: strong, experiment-wide dependences usually signal the need for a fundamental rethink of the analysis approach.
+If, for a dataset at hand, independent folds cannot be achieved by any available fold-splitting scheme, it is possibly better not to try to address the dependences at the level of the multiple testing procedure, but upstream: strong, dataset-wide dependences often signal the need for a fundamental rethink of the analysis approach.

-So-called \emph{batch effects} are common in large-scale data \citep{leek2010batches} and cause dataset-wide, and generally undesired, dependences.
-Good experimental design can help avoid or reduce them.
+Sometimes, dataset-wide dependences are caused by so-called \emph{batch effects}.
+They are undesirable, uninteresting with respect to the scientific question, and can be reduced or avoided by good experimental design~\citep{leek2010batches}.
 Once they are a matter of fact, it is sometimes possible to remove them by mapping the data to a new set of properly ``normalized'' and ``batch-corrected'' variables \citep{leek2008general, stegle2010peer, wang2017confounder}.

-Another cause for dependences are features that are highly correlated by design, such as genetic markers in linkage disequilibrium, or more generally, spatio-temporal sampling points that are spaced apart less than the noise's autocorrelation length.
-In such cases, an intuitive approach is to cluster neighboring features and perform the testing on the level of these clusters.
-This also has the potential advantage of reducing high-frequency components of the noise.
-Moreover, in such setups, the cluster is the natural unit of discovery, not the individual feature~\citep{ benjamini2007false,siegmund2011false}.

-If avoiding dependence by modifying the analysis upstream of the multiple testing treatment is not possible, the analyst should also consider whether marginal hypothesis tests are indeed more appropriate than, say, a multivariate model with $\FDR$ guarantees~\citep{sesia2017gene, candes2018panning}.
+If avoiding dependence by modifying the analysis upstream of the multiple testing treatment is not possible, the analyst should also consider whether multiple marginal hypothesis tests are indeed more appropriate than, say, dimension reduction, or a multivariate model with $\FDR$ guarantees \citep{candes2018panning,sesia2019gene, ren2020knockoffs}.